 With the increasing number of smart factories, the skills gap among employees expands.
 Modern technologies implemented in production require qualified specialists and data scientists who understand new processes and can manage them.

-It can be also difficult for industry executives to make decisions due to lack of knowledge and IoT competencies.
+It can be also difficult for industry executives to make decisions due to the lack of knowledge and IoT competencies.
 As a result, over the next decade, 2 million manufacturing jobs may be vacant due to the skills gap, Deloitte reports.

 To address this problem, educational training on the Internet of Things and other technologies should be implemented as soon as possible.